 Wendy Whiteley's Secret Garden

-The easiest way to get here from the city is to get either a train or a ferry to Milsons Point.
+Alternatively, an easier way to get there from the city is to catch a train or a ferry to Milsons Point.

 Wendy Whiteley and her late, renowned artist husband Brett Whitley, set up their family home here in the 70s.
 This is also where Brett painted many of his iconic Sydney Harbour landscapes.
 After Brett Whitley died in 1992, as a way of coping with grief, Wendy took to the restoration and landscaping of this area which is next door to her home, which was once derelict railway land.